FIRST-Tech-Challenge/FtcRobotController/README.md

 * Updates TensorFlow samples to reference PowerPlay assets.
 * Adds opt-in support for Java 8 language features to the OnBotJava editor.
   * To opt in, open the OnBotJava Settings, and check `Enable beta Java 8 support`.
-  * Note that Java 8 code will only compile when the Robot Controller runs Android 7.0 Nougat or later.
+  * Note that Java 8 code will only compile when the org.firstinspires.ftc.teamcode.Robot Controller runs Android 7.0 Nougat or later.
   * Please report issues [here](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues).
 * In OnBotJava, clicking on build errors now correctly jumps to the correct location.
 * Improves OnBotJava autocomplete behavior, to provide better completion options in most cases.
-* Adds a QR code to the Robot Controller Inspection Report when viewed from the Driver Station for scanning by inspectors at competition.
+* Adds a QR code to the org.firstinspires.ftc.teamcode.Robot Controller Inspection Report when viewed from the Driver Station for scanning by inspectors at competition.
 * Improves I2C performance and reliability in some scenarios.

 ## Version 7.2 (20220723-130006)